“Porch,” one of the Family and Friends card designs, shows a peaceful scene of communing with nature

 - Abundant Homes, set of 9 notecards: Each card has an image from one of my watercolor paintings on the front.
 Bundled in a house-shaped pouch.

-You can order products from this collection online at Shop to Shelter for Lila Mae’s House (external website, shoptoshelter.com).
 Proceeds from the sale of these cards currently go to the Lila Mae’s House project with the goal of creating a “place of healing” for trafficking survivors.
+Contact me (email jomyerswalker@gmail.com) if you’re interested in the card sets.

 Examples of decorated pouches holding Canticle of